-CRJ 250 - Criminal Investigation
+CRJ 235 - Criminal Investigation and Policing

-This course is an in-depth examination of one of the three cornerstones of traditional policing, criminal investigation.
+The focus of this competency is to introduce students to the history, function, and role of law enforcement in American society.
+The multidimensional work of policing is emphasized.
+Practical and critical approaches to law enforcement are undertaken to explore prevailing and dissenting perspectives issues in contemporary policing.
+This course provides an in-depth examination of one of the three cornerstones of traditional policing, criminal investigation.
 Topics include physical evidence, information sources, interviews and interrogations, eyewitness identifications, crime scene reconstruction, homicide investigations, burglaries, robberies, sex crime investigations, specialized investigations, and managing criminal investigations.

-Prerequisite(s): CRJ 110 3 Credits
+Prerequisite(s): CRJ 110 - Introduction to Criminal Justice 3 credits